-Generally it is recommended to drink at least 8 glasses of water a day.
+Generally, it is recommended to drink at least 8 glasses of water a day.
 That is the very minimum for most of us.
-Sipping rather than gulping a glass down when you remember means less trips to the toot so fill up a bottle and just aim to finish it by the end of the day.
+Sipping rather than gulping a glass down when you remember means fewer trips to the toot, so fill up a bottle and just aim to finish it by the end of the day.
 Be aware that once you get thirsty you are already dehydrated.
 Aim to never be thirsty.

 Slow it right down.
 The frontal cortexes of regular meditators are consistently more developed.

 Mindfully engage in boring repetitive tasks.
 Think about each step.
 Approaching life mindfully, ie being aware of each moment, is a type of moving mediation.
 See meditate for the benefits!